International Physicians

 “The COPs provide an opportunity to build a strong medical and public voice against the twin existential threats of nuclear war and the climate crisis.
 We must continue weaving the threads with collaborative action to raise public awareness on disarmament, climate justice and health.”

-Read more about IPPNW’s participation at COP28 here.
+Read more about IPPNW’s participation at COP29 here.

 1. Military greenhouse gas emissions accelerate climate breakdown, posing a severe threat to health and the climate.
-They should be included under the binding reporting of the UNFCC and reduced through demilitarisation to meet the 1.5°C threshold.
+They should be included under the binding reporting to the UNFCC and reduced through demilitarisation to meet the 1.5°C target.

 2. The global arms race costs immense resources and threatens human and planetary health.
 Disarmament and demilitarisation can help finance climate action.
 Cooperation and human security should be at the center of politics and decision-making.